 It is unrealistic to expect to go through this alone, most alienated parents need some external support to maintain a grounding in reality.
-This is very necessary, because the alienating parent is operating in a delusional and distorted reality in which they are prepared to use your children as a weapon against you.
+This is necessary, because the alienating parent is operating in a delusional and distorted reality in which they are prepared to use your children as a weapon against you.

-You do not live in that world.
-Yet, you are required to operate in it for the sake of your child.
 Many alienated parents find that neither legal practitioners nor therapists and consultants appreciate their situation and that of their children, despite identifying a grim future for them without you in their lives.

 Many alienated parents are simultaneously horrified at what is happening to their children, feeling helpless that that they could not prevent it, and outraged that their partners not only got away with it but that the legal system ultimately validated their behaviour despite adverse family reports from court-appointed consultants.